molily/molily.de/_posts/2017-11-25-robust-javascript.md

 Values are called <dfn>truthy</dfn> when ToBoolean converts them into `true`.
 Values are called <dfn>falsy</dfn> when ToBoolean converts them into `false`.

 The way ToBoolean works is simple, but with a twist.
-Let’s quote the ECMAScript specification which is quite readable for once:
+Let us quote the ECMAScript specification which is quite readable for once:

 <table>
   <caption>ToBoolean Conversions</caption>